GoogleCloudPlatform/ai-platform-samples/datasets/README.md

-# The Datasets
+# Datasets information

 ## Taxi Trips Dataset

-The [Taxi Trips Dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) wasreleased by the City of Chicago.
+The [Taxi Trips Dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) was released by the City of Chicago.

 Note: This site provides applications using data that has been modified for use from its original source, www.cityofchicago.org, the official website of